Japan's SMBC Aviation Capital orders 115 Airbus A320 planes

-FARNBOROUGH England Japanese aircraft leasing company SMBC Aviation Capital has signed a firm order for 110 A320neo and five A320ceo planes in a deal worth around $11.8 billion (7 billion pounds) at list prices.
+FARNBOROUGH England Japanese aircraft leasing company SMBC Aviation Capital has signed a firm order for 110 A320neo and five A320ceo planes in a deal worth around $11.8 billion at list prices.

 SMBC Aviation Capital said in a statement that it had options to convert the majority of the A320neo aircraft and all of the A320ceo aircraft into larger A321 variants.
 The company will announce its engine choice at a later date.